 Where to Stay in London

 - Marriott County Hall: Great value for the price.
-Nice affordable luxury hotel in a great location.
-Read reviews or check prices on Expedia
+Nice affordable luxury hotel in a great location » Read reviews on Trip Advisor or check prices on Expedia

-- Clermont London Charing Cross: If you’re planning your time seeing the main tourist sights in London, this is the perfect location.
-Read reviews or check prices on Expedia
+- Clermont London Charing Cross: If you’re planning your time seeing the main tourist sights in London, this is the perfect location » Read reviews on Trip Advisor or check prices on Expedia

 - The Resident Covent Garden: Covent Garden is one of the most fun neighborhoods in London for visitors.
-This hotel is prime location, and really nice.
-Read reviews or check prices on Expedia
+This hotel is prime location, and really nice » Read reviews on Trip Advisor or check prices on Expedia

-Shortcut Travel Guide to London
+Essential Travel Guide to London

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited over 75 countries.
 Her work has been published in numerous guidebooks, websites, and magazines.